 Read your plan documents and find out if you can make an in-service rollover.
 If you can, contact the plan manager and ask to transfer money to the traditional or Roth IRA of your choice.
-If it's a Roth rollover, you pay tax on the transfer, but your withdrawals down the road will be tax-free.
-You can withdraw the money and make the transfer yourself, but if you don't complete it within 60 days, you face hefty tax penalties.
+If it's a Roth rollover, you'll pay tax on the transfer, but your withdrawals down the road will be tax-free.
+You can withdraw the money and make the transfer yourself, but if you don't complete it within 60 days, you'll face hefty tax penalties.

 Pros and Cons

 Rolling over a 401(k) can be a good move if you want different investment options from your company plan, or if the plan fees are too high.
 Putting assets into a Roth also sets you up for tax-free income later in life.
-If the 401(k) fees are low, you may be better off leaving the money where it is.
+If the 401(k) fees are low, you might be better off leaving the money where it is.
 The same is true if the assets are performing well and you're not sure you can invest them more profitably.

 - Photodisc/Photodisc/Getty Images